brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-20-neopixels.md

 ## Animations

-The next thing I want to look at is creating some animations based around the blue and pink colour sheme my brother likes.
+The next thing I want to look at is creating some animations based around the blue and pink colour scheme my brother likes.

 This looks like a good place to start: [CircuitPython LED Animations][animations]